 Although the GPW's size is convenient in several ways, it also detracts from its overall perforamce.
 A diminutive body means a smaller motor and pump, which equates to less power.
 The Greenworks is perfect for small jobs, but is inadequate for tough ones.
 It also has zero storage other than a few nozzle holders.
 It comes with a velcro strap to hold the hose, cord, and wand to the handle, but even when wound up it's a bit of a jumbled mess.

 Why You Should Trust Us?

 To ensure that we show zero bias to any brand or model, we purchase all of our products at full price from the same websites as our readers.
 Our review editor Ross Patton has considerable expertise when it comes to pressure washers.
 He's disassembled and repaired large scale high-pressure pumps used for cleaning watercraft that are contaminated with invasive species before they enter pristine waters.
 The other half of our pressure washer team, research analyst Austin Palmer, has extensive experience using these tools on oil rigs in West and South Texas.
 Together, they have developed and implemented a no-holds-barred series of tests to give these products a true side-by-side comparison.

 We spent hundreds of hours jetting, soaping, and washing an array of different objects and surfaces until we had concluded which of these tools displayed the highest degree of performance and functionality.
-To gain some hard data we physically gathered all types of data ranging from the weight, dimensions, and PSI.
+To come up with some hard numbers we physically gathered all types of data ranging from the weight, dimensions, and PSI.
 To take it a step further we devised our own way to get both a visual and a numeric measurement with an apparatus we have named "the testing trough."

 Related: How We Tested Pressure Washers